NoStackApp/ns-cli/README.md

 In addition to being straightforward, the CLI simplifies things by seamlessly handling token refreshing once a "user" has logged in.

-*WARNING*: the CLI currently stores passwords in the directory `~/secure`, which (despite the name) is accessible by anyone who has access to your computer.
+*WARNING*: in the alpha version, the CLI currently stores passwords in the directory `~/secure`, which (despite the name) is accessible by anyone who has access to your computer.
 So it is your responsiblity to protect the computer where the CLI is used from anyone who might maliciously use that information.
 A future version might come up with a better approach, or at least allow you the option not to save a password.

 ### The quickstarter Command